hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 // Get a Semaphore called 'my-semaphore' const semaphore = await client.getCPSubsystem().getSemaphore('my-semaphore');
 // Try to initialize the semaphore
-// (this operation does nothing if the semaphore is already initialized) await semaphore.init(3);
+// (does nothing if the semaphore is already initialized) await semaphore.init(3);
 // Acquire 3 permits out of 3
 await semaphore.acquire(3);